 Eat fiber-rich foods or take a fiber supplement

 Moisture helps make stool soft and easier to pass.
 Everyone needs different amounts of liquid each day depending on factors such as age and activity level.
-However, many people require somewhere between 1.5 and 2 liters per day.
+Many people require somewhere between 6–8 glasses per day.

 Get regular exercise

 Train the bowels

 To maintain a regular habit, try pooping at the same time or times every day.
 For example, it may be best to try to poop around

 Check dietary supplements

 Some dietary supplements may cause constipation as a side effect.
 Check the product labels to see if any vitamins or herbal remedies could be causing this symptom.